lethain/staff-eng/src/markdown/stories/john-zittlau.md

 ...

 **_Were you hired as a Staff Engineer?
 If not, what was the process of getting promoted to Staff?_**
 I was hired as a Staff engineer at Jobber and was previously a Staff engineer at Intuit.
+I've been a Staff engineer for 5 years and a Principal engineer for 3.

 The process to move from Staff engineer to Principal at Jobber basically followed the increasing impact I had on the engineering team and beyond to the rest of Jobber.